Last Updated on August 26, 2020 by Bryony Clapperton

 Over the last couple of years I’ve had to visit Gibraltar for work several times and for the sake of these trips and infrequent flights I have often had to fly into Malaga and cross the border from Spain to Gibraltar.

-Regular flights from Liverpool and Manchester fly direct to Malaga and since the apparent collapse of Monarch Airlines, which was a main operator flying into Gibraltar frequently, the less frequent flights and uncooperative flight schedules into Gibraltar led us to make this money and time saving decision.
+Regular flights from Liverpool and Manchester fly direct to Malaga and ever since the collapse of Monarch Airlines, which was a main operator flying into Gibraltar frequently, we’ve had to take this route.

 Spain to Gibraltar

 Gibraltar is a British overseas territory that sits at the bottom of southern Spain to reach Gibraltar you can travel to the border which is just south of Cadiz.
 It is essentially the very tip of Western Europe!
 Hows that for a fact?